webpack-contrib/file-loader/README.md

 // => returns i. e. "/public-path/0dcbbaa701328a3c262cfd45869e351f.png"
 ```

-By default the filename is the md5 hash of the file and the extension of the required resource is appended.
+By default the filename of the resulting is the MD5 hash of the file's contents
+with the original extension of the required resource.

+## Filename templates

-You can configure a custom filename template for your file (query param `name`).
+You can configure a custom filename template for your file using the query
+parameter `name`.
+For instance, to copy a file from your `context` directory
+into the output directory retaining the full directory structure, you might
+use `?name=name=[path][name].[ext]`.

+### Filename template placeholders

 * `[ext]` the extension of the resource
 * `[name]` the basename of the resource